afnanenayet/personal_blog_old/_posts/2017-07-12-supercharge-nvim.md

 plugin and true 24-bit color support.

-Of course, you might be missing some goodies from goodies that you had in your IDE, I won't deny that Visual Studio and CLion have some convenient goodies like autocompletion and formatting.
+Of course, you might be missing some goodies from goodies that you had in your IDE, I won't deny that Visual Studio and Clion have some convenient goodies like autocompletion and formatting.

 There are some very powerful autocompletion plugins available for Neovim and Vim